Pedestrian safety and road safety for kids

 Preventing driveway accidents

-Toddlers are especially at risk in driveways and yards.
-Toddlers might not yet realise that cars are dangerous.
+Young children are particularly at risk in driveways and yards.
+Toddlers and preschoolers might not yet realise that cars are dangerous.
 They can also move quietly and quickly.
-They get highly absorbed in whatever they’re doing, including chasing a ball behind a car.
+They get absorbed in whatever they’re doing, including chasing a ball behind a car.
 They often don’t stop, even if you ask them to.

 And it’s not just toddlers – older children can get hurt this way too.